huggingface/transformers/templates/adding_a_new_model/ADD_NEW_MODEL_PROPOSAL_TEMPLATE.md

  - [link 3]
  - ...

-#### Make sure you've understood the fundamental aspects of [name of model]
+#### Make sure you've understood the fundamental aspects of [camelcase name of model]

-Alright, now you should be ready to take a closer look into the actual code of [name of model].
+Alright, now you should be ready to take a closer look into the actual code of [camelcase name of model].
-You should have understood the following aspects of [name of model] by now:
+You should have understood the following aspects of [camelcase name of model] by now:

-- [characteristic 1 of [name of model]]
+- [characteristic 1 of [camelcase name of model]]
-- [characteristic 2 of [name of model]]
+- [characteristic 2 of [camelcase name of model]]
 - ...

 If any of the mentioned aspects above are **not** clear to you, now is a great time to talk to [name of mentor].